puppetlabs/puppet-docs/source/puppet/4.7/reference/type.md

   well as the password.
 * Windows passwords can only be managed in cleartext, as there is no Windows API for setting the password hash.
-* Windows passwords shouldn't be specified as empty (zero-length) strings, even if you've configured Windows to allow blank passwords.
-If you do specify a blank password, Puppet will report a change on every run because there is no way to verify that an existing password is blank.

 [stdlib]: https://github.com/puppetlabs/puppetlabs-stdlib/